jpcgoodby/LendingPlatform/README.md

 # Introduction

-This a test fir the Blackfinch lending platform.
+This a sample lending platform.

 # Getting Started